-When I was discharged from hospital following my heart attack, I was wheelchaired down to the front door, patted on the head, and waved off with a small pile of brochures and a follow-up appointment with a cardiologist in six weeks’ time.
-I carried home with me my appointment card, a prescription for a whack of new cardiac medications, a one-page photocopy on post-op wound care, a couple of pamphlets on cardiac rehab and heart-healthy eating, and a Heart and Stroke Foundation booklet called Recovery Road.
+When I was discharged from hospital following my heart attack, I was wheelchaired down to the front door, patted on the head, and waved off with just a follow-up appointment with a cardiologist in six weeks’ time.
+I carried home with me my appointment card, a prescription for a fistful of new daily cardiac medications, a one-page photocopy on post-op wound care, a couple of pamphlets on cardiac rehab and heart-healthy eating, and a Heart and Stroke Foundation booklet called Recovery Road.
 But nowhere in this small stack of old growth forests was there anything about me.

 Me personally.
 Me, Carolyn Thomas, the shocked and frightened and overwhelmed heart attack survivor.

 For example, at no time leading up to my hospital discharge did any doctor or any nurse working in the CCU (the intensive care unit for cardiac patients) ask me about:

 - my home life (was there anybody at home to help me while recuperating? anybody at home who needed me to take care of them?)

 - my workplace (where did I work? how much time off could I take? would I be returning to a stressful job?)